Cruel Summer (Ace of Base album): Critical reception

-Upon its release, Cruel Summer received generally positive reviews from music critics.
+Cruel Summer received generally positive reviews from music critics.
 Tom Lanham of Entertainment Weekly provided a favorable take, noting that "there isn't a note out of concordant place, no potential hook overlooked".
 He compared the album favorably to works by ABBA, describing it as "perfect pop-Euro-disco balance".
 Rebecca Wallwork of Amazon.com shared a similar sentiment and described Cruel Summer as a "collection of syncopation and radio-friendly melodies".
 Paul Verna of Billboard described the album as "a record of surprising freshness".
 Gary Shipes from The Stuart News also favorably compared the music to ABBA and described "Everytime It Rains" as a "gorgeous ballad" that "oozes maturity and confidence".
 In a review of Flowers, Jose F. Promis of AllMusic stated that "Donnie" was in a superior form on Cruel Summer, noting that the track was "somewhat under-produced and unrealized on Flowers but truly shines on Cruel Summer".
 He also noted that the overall production on Cruel Summer was "meatier than on Flowers".
 Fred Bronson of Billboard ranked the album number one in the 1998 "the year in music" critics' poll.
 He preferred Cruel Summer to Flowers, stating, "credit Clive Davis for transforming the original release into one of the greatest pop albums of all time".
+In a positive review, Time Out New York wrote "The band's place in the pop pantheon is secure".

 In contrast, Stephen Thomas Erlewine of AllMusic was more critical in his review, comparing the album to The Sign and The Bridge.
 Despite calling the title track a "melodic high point", he stated that the album failed "to rival their previous pop pinnacles" and that it sounded "a little too similar its predecessors".
 "Donnie", "Always Have, Always Will", and the Love to Infinity mix of "Travel to Romantis" were listed as track picks from the record.